-That’s the challenge SEOs face with Angular apps.
+That’s the challenge SEOs face with Angular.
 Such applications lack everything that’s needed to rank them well.

 Luckily, there’s good news, too.

-The first one is to use a pre-rendering platform.
-Prerender.io, for example.
-Such a service would create cached versions of the content and render it in a form a Googlebot can crawl and index.
+There are services including Prerender.io, that will create cached versions of the content and render it in a form that Googlebot can crawl and index.

 How to Prepare for Server-Side Rendering with the Angular Universal Extension

-Below is a brief overview* of the process from the Angular’s official site.
-Before going through the process, though, I’d recommend moving to a controlled testing environment.
+Below is a brief overview of the process from the Angular’s official site.
+Before going through the process, though, I recommend you move to a controlled testing environment.

 Prepare your app by modifying both the app code and its configuration.